Solar-network/docs/docs/tutorials/iot/environment/cpp/README.md

 > Sketch >> Include Library >> Manage Libraries

-Search for and install both, Swipechain Cpp-Client and Swipechain Cpp-Crypto.
+Search for and install both, Solar Cpp-Client and Solar Cpp-Crypto.

 Be sure to install the "-arduino" versions as pictured.